crowdwave/checkpoint401/README.md

 A forward auth server is a specialised web server that handles authentication on behalf of another server.
 It acts as an intermediary, verifying permissions for requests to access resources.
 A forward auth server is used in conjunction with reverse proxies like Caddy, NGINX, and Traefik to enhance security and simplify auth management.
 These web servers have forward auth functionality which when enabled, sends inbound requests first to the forward auth server, and any other response than 200 OK means the web server will reject the request.

-This diagram, stolen from the Traefik documentation link below, shows how a forward auth server fits into the architecture of a reverse proxy:
+This diagram, from the Traefik documentation link below, shows how a forward auth server fits into the architecture of a reverse proxy:

 ![](https://doc.traefik.io/traefik/assets/img/middleware/authforward.png)